 Making sure your PC has adequate airflow is part of building a safe, reliable PC.
 A PC without proper cooling support could end up overheating, damaging internal components, or even starting a fire.
 We recommend keeping a close eye on your computer’s load temperatures for the first few months to make sure you have enough fans (or a proper liquid cooling setup).

 PCs come in several different sizes, and you should pick a size before you start narrowing down your final choices.
-Several less-common sizes that are meant for niche builds (Super towers and NUC PCs).
+Several less-common sizes are meant for niche builds (Super towers and NUC PCs).
 The ones you’ll need to concern yourself with are:

 - Full-tower cases